__89268.original.jpg)

 Disclaimer:

-The information on this website is for informational purposes only and is not intended to be a substitute for professional medical advice.
-Always consult with a qualified healthcare professional before using any natural remedy, including oregano oil.
+The information provided in this guide is intended for educational purposes only and should not be construed as medical advice.
+Always consult with a qualified healthcare professional before using oregano oil, especially if you have any pre-existing medical conditions or are pregnant or breastfeeding.

 Pregnant or breastfeeding women should consult with their healthcare provider before using oregano oil.